Personal Income Tax - RRSPs and RRIFs - Stocks, Bonds etc. -> Transfer shares to registered account, but not at a loss!

 |registered disability savings plan (RDSP)|

 |registered retirement savings plan (RRSP) or|

-under which the taxpayer is a beneficiary or immediately after the disposition becomes a beneficiary.
+under which the taxpayer is a beneficiary or annuitant or immediately after the disposition becomes a beneficiary or annuitant.

 Losses are not deductible on dispositions of property to a registered retirement savings plan (RRSP) if the taxpayer or taxpayer's spouse or common-law partner is an annuitant, or becomes an annuitant within 60 days after the end of the taxation year.

 In most cases, unless the loss is very small, it would be best to sell the investment and contribute the cash to the registered account.
 If you or your spouse wish to purchase the same investment in a registered account, do not do this in the period 30 days before or after the disposal.
 Otherwise the loss will be considered a superficial loss and will be disallowed.